itopia-inc/spaces-images/complete-setups/all-runtimes-and-all-IDEs/README.md

-# Complete setup with all runtimes and all IDEs
+# Complete setup for all runtimes and all IDEs

 [This all-in-one image](https://github.com/orgs/itopia-inc/packages?tab=packages&repo_name=spaces-images&q=all+runtimes+IDEs)
 provides a hyper-complete development environment that contains